 Centralised Inventory, Decentralised Data

-In most cases, IP will consolidate all required inventory into a centralised location, and this has tremendous long-term effects.
+In most cases, Initial Provisioning of spares will consolidate all required inventory into a centralised location, and this has tremendous long-term effects.
 Shifting all inventory into one place, organised under distinct part numbers, catalogued company-wide, and tracked digitally will allow for easy access to parts tracking and spend visibility.
 This methodology of material management is viable long after the IP phase has concluded.

 While working through an effective IP strategy has its immediate effects on the initial operation phase of an aircraft or fleet, it also has a trickle-down impact on the culture of airline operations and material management.